-Can I claim housing benefit if I am an EEA jobseeker?
+Can I claim help with my housing costs if I am an EEA jobseeker?

 The Government wants to protect the UK's benefit system and discourage people, who have no established connection or who have broken their connection with the UK, from migrating here without a firm offer of employment or imminent prospect of work.

-The Government has removed access to housing benefit for European Economic Area (EEA) jobseekers even if they get income-based jobseeker's allowance.
+The Government has removed access to housing costs for European Economic Area (EEA) jobseekers even if they can get universal credit.
 All EEA jobseekers have to wait three months after which they have to take a habitual residency test with the Department for Works and Pensions (DWP).
-If after the test they have gained 'worker status' then they can claim housing benefit.
+If after the test they have gained 'worker status' then they may be able to receive housing costs through universal credit, they will not be able to claim housing benefit.

 - UK and Irish Republic nationals

 - EEA nationals working in the UK who are subsequently made redundant

 - EEA workers/self-employed